 The Nevada EPSCoR Advisory Committee (NVEAC) is an independent body responsible for providing guidance to Nevada’s EPSCoR programs by identifying potential research and development (R&D) improvement strategies and activities that are consistent with Nevada’s Science and Technology Plan and most likely to advance the further development of a nationally competitive academic R&D capability.

 Current EPSCoR Awards: NSF EPSCoR RII Track-1; Four NASA EPSCoR CAN; Four NASA EPSCoR RID

 Current Nevada System Sponsored Programs and EPSCoR funding opportunities

 The Nevada System of Higher Education (NSHE) announces the Undergraduate Research Opportunity Program (UROP) Academic Year 2023-2024 Scholarships to promote undergraduate research opportunities at all NSHE institutions.
 The program is supported by funding from the Nevada NSF EPSCoR Harnessing the Data [ ]

 The Nevada Space Grant Consortium (NVSGC) seeks to develop a diverse and capable Nevada STEM workforce by providing funds for NASA-related faculty research and/or workforce development projects.
 Selected faculty projects will enhance Nevada’s research infrastructure and/or provide STEM workforce development [ ]

-The Nevada Space Grant Consortium (NVSGC) seeks to fund four projects for either Curriculum Development or Hands-On-Training.
+The Nevada Space Grant Consortium (NVSGC) seeks to fund five projects for either Curriculum Development or Hands-On-Training.
 The maximum federal contribution for each project is $25,000.
-Due to requirements of the Space Grant program, a 1:1 institutional match is required [ ]
+Due to requirements of the Space Grant program, $25,000 institutional match is required on all [ ]